jungho/k8s-bootcamp/bootcamp/exercises/trouble-shooting/README.md

 kubectl create namespace troubleshooting

 #then create the necessary secrets and namespace for the deployment
-./create_secrets trouble-shooting
+./create_secrets troubleshooting

 #deploy the helm chart
-helm --namespace trouble-shooting install todo-app
+helm --namespace troubleshooting install todo-app

 ## Some more good tips for Azure ##